- Due to population growth, accelerated urbanization, and economic development, the quantity of wastewater is increasing globally;

 Algae growth in stabilization ponds

-Controlling algae in wastewater before discharge
+Controlling algae before discharge

 1. Compliance with wastewater quality standards

-BOD is an indicator of the biological pollution of water.
-Industrial waste water is characterized by high BOD levels.
-Increasing water supply and disposal prices, together with increased environmental regulations, require environmentally-friendly and cost-effective solutions to treat waste water before discharge.
+Biochemical Oxygen Demand (BOD) is an indicator of biological pollution in water.
+Industrial wastewater is characterized by high BOD levels.
+Increasing water supply and disposal prices, together with increased environmental regulations, require wastewater to be treated in a eco-friendly and cost-effective manner before discharge.

-TSS include all particles suspended in water which will not pass through a filter.
-In terms of water quality, high levels of total suspended solids will increase turbidity and decrease dissolved oxygen (DO) levels.
+Total Suspended Solids (TSS) include all particles suspended in water which can’t pass through a filter.
+In terms of water quality, high levels of TSS increase turbidity and decrease DO levels.
 This can affect the operation process.